AABoyles/LessWrong-Portable/README.md

 ## What's the roadmap?

-1. Wait patiently for the LW2.0 devs to fix the Codex.
-2. Re-run the script and push the output upstream.
-3. Read the Codex on my Kindle, 'cuz that's the real reason I started this thing.
+1. Read the Codex on my Kindle, 'cuz that's the real reason I started this thing.
-4. Add infrastructure to make the content switchable (e.g. pass an argument to build the Codex, a different one to build HPMOR, a third for R:A-Z, etc.)
+2. Add infrastructure to make the content switchable (e.g. pass an argument to build the Codex, a different one to build HPMOR, a third for R:A-Z, etc.)
-5. Maybe organize some new sequences in a way that I find useful and add them.
+3. Maybe organize some new sequences in a way that I find useful and add them.

 If you want anything else, [let me know](https://github.com/AABoyles/LessWrong-Portable/issues/new) and I'll tackle it when I've got some spare time.
 HAHAHAHA.